brevia-ai/brevia/docs/tutorials/create_collection.md

 # Setting Up a RAG System with Brevia Library

-This guide describes how to set up the simplest Retrieval-Augmented Generation (RAG) system using the Brevia library.
+This tutorial describes how to set up the simplest Retrieval-Augmented Generation (RAG) system using the Brevia library.
 The default RAG system in Brevia includes:

 - Conversational memory system, with a simple parameterized topic identification system.